 Celebrate St. Patrick’s Day by baking my delicious and easy Andes Mint Chocolate Cookies.

 It’s officially March and that means getting in the St. Patrick’s Day spirit!
 What better way than to make these Andes mint chocolate cookies?
-Let’s be real… these are good any time during the year and are perfect for a mint-chocolate lover.
+Let’s be real… these are good any time during the year and are perfect for a mint chocolate lover (and speaking of mint chocolate lovers, you really need to check out my copycat Thin Mint cookies, too).
 But the little bit of green from the Andes chocolates does also make this a festive treat!

 These cookies are actually a perfect base for any filling you want to add to the indentation.
 I haven’t tried quite yet but I’m willing to bet ANY type of chocolate would be delicious on these cookies.